-Some LMS will offer direct messaging or forums.
+Some LMSs will offer direct messaging or forums.
 You might consider SMS notifications extremely important for remote workers.
-Perhaps you engage SMEs regularly and need a sandbox editing environment.
+Perhaps you engage subject matter experts regularly and need a sandbox editing environment.
 These functionalities won’t be available on every platform, so it’s important to study a supplier’s proposal for these options.

 We’ve mentioned before the importance of involving your IT team or department in determining the full scope of technical requirements you need.
 The devil is in the technical detail (i.e. SSO, data security and integrations with existing internal systems), which is where it really takes an expert eye to ensure you’re getting the system you’re paying for.

 Perhaps you detailed commoditised content is your wheelhouse, explained your branding is important, or that it’s a goal for content to increase user engagement.
 Can a supplier provide features, integrations and functionalities that match these needs?